hobuinc/greyhound/doc/clientDevelopment.rst

 Bounds option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``bounds`` option allows a client to select only a portion of the entire dataset's bounds, as given by the ``bounds`` field from The **Info** Query.
-If this field is omitted, the entire bounds is queried.
+If this field is omitted, the total dataset bounds are queried.

-For quadtree resources, this option must be an array of doubles of length 4, formatted as ``[xMin, yMin, xMax, yMax]``.

-For octrees, the array must be of length 6, formatted as ``[xMin, yMin, zMin, xMax, yMax, zMax]``.
+For a 3-dimensional query, the array may be of length 6, formatted as ``[xMin, yMin, zMin, xMax, yMax, zMax]``.
+An array of length 4, formatted as ``[xMin, yMin, xMax, yMax]`` will query the entire Z-range of the dataset within the given XY bounds.

 Read Options - Common
 -------------------------------------------------------------------------------